 Amy was quick to point out that the show, which is already airing in Sweden, “is not making fun of anything that happened in Sweden, but it's about love taking you somewhere else and to celebrate what makes Sweden so excellent and what makes it so weird, like the U.S.”

-The Poehlers may also have reason to feel fond of Sweden, as Greg notes, “I was the head writer of the show and producer and creator and show runner, and none of that would have happened [if we had shot it] in the U.S. Keanu Reeves would be playing the role of Bruce.
+The Poehlers may also have reason to feel fond of Sweden, as Greg notes, “I was the head writer of the show and producer and creator and show runner, and none of that would have happened in the U.S. Keanu Reeves would be playing the role of Bruce.
 Maybe he'll play him in season 2.
 But when I first wrote the script, I thought we'd get an American actor because no one would let me do it.
 It was a struggle to convince people I could do it.
 But in Sweden, there's not many American actors.”

 As for how the show is being received in Sweden, he said, “The show has been amazingly well received there.
 Not just reaction, but the numbers are gigantic.
 We get a share of close to 50 percent of people watching television.
 It's a crazy hit there.”
 TV4 has already renewed the show for a second season.